abbr/Unippear/README.md

 ## Features
 * Enforcing consistent header and footer across multiple websites.
 * Allowing per-site customization through optional configurations.
-* Expediting Javascript downloading by auto combining all Javascript files into one download with etag caching.
+* Expediting Javascript downloading by auto combining all Javascript files into one download with Etag caching.
-* Layout versioning: A website can choose either fixes on a specific layout version or always uses the latest version.
+* Layout versioning: A website can choose either ties to a specific layout version or always uses the latest version.
 * Security: Only pre-registered client sites can use the service.

 ## Description

 ## Implementation Guidelines
 It is assumed that the layout to be implemented as a service will be imported from an existing website since nearly all organizations already have a web presence.
-The task usually involves more than just copy & paste files and HTML code fragments.
+In simplest case the import task involves no more than copy & paste files and HTML code fragments.
+Complexity arises when client-side Javascript needs to be executed to render header and footer.
+Following guidelines are drawn from converting an a real production web site:
-* HTML fragments and assets loaded by AJAX follows a different processing order.
+* HTML fragments and assets loaded by AJAX follow a different processing order.
 Events that works before may not get triggered at desired time.
 For example, jQuery `$(function(){})` block is executed when DOM is ready.
 But if header and footer are injected to the DOM by AJAX, then DOM *ready* event will be triggered prior to header and footer are available.
-To get desired behavior, *SiteLayoutService* triggers document-level custom event *headerLoaded* and *footerLoaded* when headers and footers are parsed respectively.
+To get desired behavior, *SiteLayoutService* triggers a document-level custom event *headerLoaded* and *footerLoaded* when headers and footers are loaded, respectively.
 Javascript that depends on the available of header, for example, should be enclosed in `$(document).on('headerLoaded')` instead.
-* When a HTML fragment is injected into DOM by AJAX, some browsers prevent inline Javascript in the fragment to be run.
+* When a HTML fragment is injected into DOM by AJAX, some browsers prevent inline Javascript in the fragment to be executed.
 Therefore header and footer HTML fragment should be free of inline Javascript.

 ## Planned Enhancements
 * Allow multiple themes